 • Revise our Data Processing Annex (DONE)

-• Communicate revised services terms (IN PROGRESS)
+• Communicate revised services terms (DONE)

 • Complete a DPIA to determine which function is Controller or Processor specific (DONE)

 6.1.
 Clarabridge will work with our customers (Controllers) and shall process personal data in a manner that is designed to ensure security and confidentiality, as well as in a fashion that provides fairness and transparency.

 6.2.
 Clarabridge is committed to working with Controllers regarding data retention policies and processes for data retention, specifically ensuring we can aid the Controller with identifying and removing data when needed, including the personal data of any person requesting such removal once the Controller alerts Clarabridge of such requirements.

 6.3.
 The customer as Controller is responsible for ensuring that there is a lawful basis for processing any personal data that is ingested by the Clarabridge services at the direction of customer, whether by obtaining its customer’s consent or by virtue of some other lawful basis.

 - FREQUENTLY ASKED QUESTIONS

 •Where is data stored, processed or accessed? – Please refer to our EU Data Processing Annex, section 7.1.3.

 •Will Clarabridge (Processor) use personal data for any purpose other than providing your Services? – No, Clarabridge only processes data as directed by the Controller and does not use personal data for any other purpose.

 - CONTACT INFORMATION